alexgb1/blog/content/blog/your-api-as-data.md

 #### Server
-Given the API definition, one could start building the web server in its preferred stack.
+Given the API definition, one could start building the web server in their preferred stack.
 (In this case [http4s](https://http4s.org/))

 ```scala